internetfreedomfestival/platform/INSTALL.md

 Navigate to http://localhost:3000/ and login as "admin@example.org" with password "test123".

+## Using docker

+Basically, to get started you need `docker`, `docker-compose` and follow these steps:

+1) First time you install the project, you need to build the app image with:

+- `docker-compose build`

+2) Then you are ready to start the server:

+- `docker-compose up`

+3) Run database migrations:

+- `docker-compose exec web bin/rake db:migrate RAILS_ENV=development`

+Your app should be accessible from http://localhost:3000/.

 ## Vagrant Server

 frab can more easily be tested by using vagrant with chef recipes taking care of the installation process.